 - Florentines tend to lump up in the middle and bake unevenly if you don't spread them out.
 Dip your finger in water and spread the batter into a round circle, with the nuts in a single layer on the pan.
 (The batter can be sticky to work with, so dipping your fingers in water first helps with this step.)

-- If you have a silicon baking mat (like a silpat) this is the perfect recipe for it.
-The silicon mat insulates the florentines, helping them to bake more evenly.
-But don’t worry if you don’t have one.
+- If you have a silicone baking mat (like a Silpat) this is the perfect recipe for it.
+The silicon mat insulates the Florentines, helping them to bake more evenly.
+But don't worry if you don’t have one.
 Just bake it on parchment paper and keep a close eye on them.
 They tend to cook a little faster on the parchment and can go from golden brown to burnt quickly.

 Also, be forewarned that you – and your kitchen – will likely get a little messy with the melted chocolate.
 It’s just inevitable!
 I highly recommend wearing either an apron or old clothes you don’t mind getting dirty.